tbela99/css-parser/README.md

 ## Performance

-- [x] bundle file referenced by the @import statement.
+- [x] Bundle file referenced by the @import statement.